 Prior to the Merger and prior to effecting the recapitalization, the Company had one class of common stock.
-Subsequent to the Merger, the Company has two classes of common stock: Class A and Class B common stock.
-The rights of the holders of Class A and Class B common stock are identical, including the liquidation and dividend rights, except with respect to electing members of the Board of Directors and voting rights.
-As the liquidation and dividend rights are identical, undistributed earnings and losses are allocated on a proportionate basis and the resulting net loss per share attributable to common stockholders are the same for both Class A and Class B common stock on an individual and combined basis.
+Subsequent to the Merger, the Company has two classes of common stock: Class A common stock and Class B common stock are identical, including the liquidation and dividend rights, except with respect to electing members of the Board of Directors and voting rights.
+As the liquidation and dividend rights are identical, undistributed earnings and losses are allocated on a proportionate basis and the resulting net loss per share attributable to common stockholders are the same for both Class A common stock and Class B common stock on an individual and combined basis.

 Basic and diluted net loss per share attributable to common stockholders is presented in conformity with the two-class method required for participating securities.
 Net loss is attributed to common stockholders and participating securities based on their participation rights.
 Net loss attributable to common stockholders is not allocated to the redeemable convertible preferred stock as the holders of the redeemable convertible preferred stock do not have a contractual obligation to share in any losses.
-No dividends were declared or paid for the three or six months ended June 30, 2022.
-No preferred stock was outstanding as of June 30, 2022
+No dividends were declared or paid for the three or nine months ended September 30, 2022.
+No preferred stock was outstanding as of September 30, 2022.